gtiersma/Vue-3-DOM-Element-Size-Watcher/README.md

 # Vue 3.0 HTML Element Size Watcher

 A TypeScript class dependent on Vue 3.0 that gives reactivity to DOM elements in a simplistic manner.
-It provides the size of a ref of any element reactively with a very limited performance impact.
+It provides the size of a ref of any element reactively with minimal performance impact.

 ## Usage Examples